55Honey/Acore_ExchangeNpc/README.md

 Adjust the top part of the .lua file with the config flags.

 ## Admin usage:
-Adjust the top part of the .lua file with the config flags.
+- Adjust the top part of the .lua file with the config flags.
+- Run the up-query from `/database/world/`
-- if the entry wasn't changed, do `.npc add (temp) 1116001`
+- If the entry wasn't changed, do `.npc add (temp) 1116001`

 ## GM usage:
 Nothing to do.